parisni/mimic-omop-guidelines/01-introduction.rst

         - have been created to support healthcare uses of data like clinical decision support
 	- is a standard for exchanging healthcare information electronically (https://www.hl7.org/fhir/overview.html/)
 	- Some papers have showed that collaboration between FHIR  may provide both applicative software and analytic research and showed great promise(5, 13)
+        - is not a relational model but a graph model (quite complexe relations between resources)

 - PCORnet, the National Patient-Centered Clinical Research Network (http://pcornet.org/pcornet-common-data-model/)
         - have been created to monitore the safety of FDA-regulated medical products.